Initiatives waste their time and resources on overcoming mountains of obstacles

 Gap 2:

-In TODAY’s world, what do initiative owners, innovators, experts, and project managers REALLY NEED to make their solutions executable, scalable, and durable at the SYSTEM LEVEL?
+What do initiative owners, innovators, experts, and project managers REALLY NEED to make their solutions executable, scalable, and durable at the SYSTEM LEVEL?

 What delivered the needed results where our long-standing solutions failed us?